 The Dutch Cyclists' Union hopes the data of the National Bike Counting Week will support their lobby for better cycling circumstances.
 More insight into when and where cyclists actually cycle, will help them campaign for new cycle paths or improving existing bike infrastructure.
 The Dutch Cyclists' Union plans to turn the National Bike Counting Week into a yearly event.

 At the moment of writing, 28,396 people have already registered to participate in the National Bike Counting Week.
 Are you in Holland from 14 to 20 September and do you want to take part as well?
-Then go to the website of the Dutch Cyclists' Union to download the free App (in Dutch).
+Then go to the website of the Dutch Cyclists' Union to download the free App [update: App is no longer available].
 All you need to do is make sure your phone with GPS function is on and go out cycling.

 The App will automatically measure how long it takes you to get from A to B, which route you've chosen and your speed.
 This data is automatically sent to a central database.
 The organisation promises the privacy of all participants is guaranteed.
 So get on your bike to help improve the Dutch cycling infrastructure!